Statistics in Class Certification and at Trial: Leveraging and Attacking Statistical Evidence

 The panel will review these and other key issues:

-- What are the implications of recent case law on the use of statistical sampling to prove classwide liability and damages?
+- What are the implications of recent case law on using statistical sampling to prove classwide liability and damages?

-- What types of statistics can be introduced during certification and trial, and what are the proper ways to utilize them?
+- What types of statistics can be introduced during certification and trial, and what are the proper ways to use them?

 - What are the most compelling challenges to the use of statistical evidence?